prateekrastogi/consert.seeder/README.md

 Item Properties:
 ---------------

-itemType <string>: ItemType of uploaded recommendation items, can be of multiple types such as 'video','artist','genre' kind <string>: Youtube resource kind etag <string>: Http etag of the resource contentDetails-duration <string>
+itemType <string>: ItemType of uploaded recommendation items, can be of multiple types such as 'video', 'broadcast', 'artist','genre' kind <string>: Youtube resource kind etag <string>: Http etag of the resource contentDetails-duration <string>